nav2018nav/Honest-Work/content/about/how-it-works.md

     Together, you can talk about what your company needs to change and how to go about making that change happen.

     If you need some ideas, you can check out our Issues page \[link - What to change, General\] for some of the most pressing problems many companies are contributing to, and some rankings of the worst performers.
-- template: block-text
-  content: If you need some ideas, you can check out our Issues page \[link - What
-    to change, General\] for some of the most pressing problems many companies are contributing to, and some rankings of the worst performers.
 - template: block-image-gallery
   images:
   - "/uploads/about-how-9-petition-transparent-1.png"